 During the period of the lease and within the geographic area of a lease, SASs shall treat any CBSD operated by the lessee the same as [a] similarly situated CBSD[s] operated by the lessor for frequency assignment and interference mitigation purposes.

-SASs shall manage CBSD transmissions for all co-channel CBSDs within 40 km of a particular point in a PAL Protection Area such that aggregate interference protection at that point within the defining contours of that area is equal to or better than the Area Protection Reference Standard (R2-SGN-12, R2-SGN-13) using:
+SASs shall manage CBSD transmissions for all co-channel CBSDs within 40 km of a particular point in a PAL Protection Area such that aggregate interference protection at that point within the defining contours of that area is equal to or better than the Area Protection Reference Standard (R2-SGN-12) using:

 a protection level of -80 dBm/10MHz (and e.g. -83 dBm/5 MHz for a 5 MHz partially overlapping emission) for a reference isotropic antenna 1.5m in elevation,